Default Value: false

 |Intraday, as scheduled||This job cannot be run from Genesys Info Mart Manager.

-This job, which was originally introduced for Genesys Cloud deployments, is supported in on-premises deployments starting with release 8.5.011.22.
+This job, which was originally introduced for Genesys Engage cloud deployments, is supported in on-premises deployments starting with release 8.5.011.22.

 Genesys Info Mart Server automatically launches Job_InitializeGIM to initialize the Info Mart database during the first run of Genesys Info Mart after the initial deployment.
 Job_InitializeGIM performs the following functions: